EPCompSci/ios-portfolio-konkolyb/README.md

 Create links to group projects (create a new repo for completed apps) you've been working on, making sure the read me's have details about what the apps do in the format the app store asks - look at a couple apps to see what I'm talking about.
 Don't forget about those first simple apps you created - they still matter!

+Throughout my time in iOS development I worked both individually and as a member of a team.
+My first app was called Schwifty Slots and was a simple randomization app written in swift.
+I wanted to explore the basic functionality of the language and gain a basic understanding of concepts using the UIKit provided in XCode.